HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

    type: 0 - read-only,   read: PL <= PL1,    write : not allowed,   execute: not allowed
    type: 1 - read-write,  read: PL <= PL1,    write : PL <= PL2,     execute: not allowed
    type: 2 - execute,     read: PL <= PL1,    write : PL == 0,       execute: PL2 <= PL <= PL1
-   type: 2 - gateway,     read: PL<= PL1,     write : PL == 0,       execute: PL2 <= PL <= PL1
+   type: 2 - gateway,     read: PL <= PL1,    write : PL == 0,       execute: PL2 <= PL <= PL1
 ```

 The second dimension of protection is a **protection ID**.
-VCPU-32 allows to record a set of segment IDs in the processor control registers.
-For each access to a segment that has the protection check bit set, one of the protection ID registers must match the segment  Id.
+VCPU-32 allows to record a set of segment Id values in the processor control registers.
+For each access to a segment that has the protection check bit set, one of the protection Id control registers must match the segment Id.
 If not, a protection violation trap is raised.

-Protection ID checking is typically used to form a grouping of access.
-A good example is a stack data segment, which is accessible at user privilege level in read and write access from every thread that has R/W access with user privilege.
-However, only the corresponding user thread should be allowed to access the stack data segment.
-If the segment protection checking bit is not set, the execution level must either be the privileged execution level or address translation and protection checking disabled.
+Protection Id checking is typically used to form a grouping of access.
+A good example are stack data segment, which is accessible at user privilege level.
+Since the CPU features a global virtual memory address space, every every task could access a data stack of another task.
+With protection Id checking enabled and the stack segment Id loaded in one of the control registers, only the corresponding user task is allowed to access the stack data segment with a matching protection Id.

 ### Adress translation and caching

-The previous section depicted the virtual address translation.
+The previous section depicted the virtual address translation process.
 While the CPU architects the logical, virtual and physical address scheme, it does not specify how exactly the hardware supports the translation process.
-A very common model is to have for performance reasons TLBs for caching translation results and Caches for data caching.
-However, split TLBS and unified TLBs, L1 and L2 caches and other schemes are models to consider.
-This section just outline the common architecture and instructions to manage these CPU components.
+A very common model is to have for performance reasons instruction and data translation buffers(TLB) for caching translation results and data caches for caching memory data.
+The CPU architecture does not specify a particular model of TLB and cache implementation.
+Split TLBS and unified TLBs, L1 and L2 caches and other schemes are models to consider.
+This section just outlines the common architecture and instructions to manage these CPU components.

 ### Translation Lookaside Buffer

-For performance reasons, the virtual address translation result is stored in a translation look-aside buffer (TLB).
+For performance reasons, the virtual address translation result is stored in a translation look-aside buffer.
+The TLB is essentially a copy of the page table entry information that represents the virtual page currently loaded at the physical address.
 Depending on the hardware implementation, there can be a combined TLB or a separate instruction TLB and data TLB.
-The TLB is essentially a copy of the page table entry information that represents the virtual page currently loaded at the physical address.

 ```
 TLB fields (example):